top of page

 First of all, if you are starting the journey to find the right Dietitian for you, congratulations on starting your journey!

-Finding the right dietitian can be overwhelming.
+Finding the right Dietitian can be overwhelming.
 You may not even know where to start!
-But don't worry – we're here to help.
-In this post, we'll give you some tips on how to find a dietitian who is a good fit for you and your needs.
+But don’t worry – we’re here to help.
+In this post, we’ll give you some tips on how to find a Nutritionist online who is a good fit for you and your needs.
 Keep reading for more information.

-1. Know the difference between a Dietitian vs. a Nutritionist
+1. What is the difference between a dietitian and a nutritionist?
+Know the difference!

 If you want to work with a Registered Dietitian and you are speaking with a Nutritionist, make sure you clarify whether they are a Dietitian or not.